Chemiculs/qengine/README.md

 * Thorough control-flow obfuscation (depending on the compiler used and amount of library types used, the IDA control-flow graph will be extremely difficult to read and in many cases fail pseudo-code generation)

-* Cumbersome conditional branching (extended memory check obfuscation e.g. create indirection for checking valuable information such as product keys etc.)
+* Cumbersome conditional branching (extended memory check control flow branching e.g. create indirection for checking valuable information such as product keys etc.)

 * .text / executable section Polymorphism (.text section dumps will appear different at each runtime which would hypothetically prevent basic static .text dump signature scans by AV's / AC's etc.)